johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-mobile-policies.md

 - 'close_tabs': close all open tabs and create a NTP (New Tab Page).
 - 'clear_browsing_history': clear the browsing history.
 - 'clear_cookies_and_other_site_data': clear browsing history and other site data.
 - 'sign_out': sign out of browser.
+(This only applies to iOS.)

 #### Supported features